Seeking Grants and Funding

 - Look for grants to fit a specific project or program you have in mind

-- Look for grants that could be used to cover current or already approved projects
+- Look for grants that could cover current or already approved projects

-- Look through grant opportunities and see if any of them give you ideas that fit your school or program
+- Look through grant opportunities for inspiration on projects that fit your school or program

-If you identified a grant opportunity on your own, read the funder guidelines thoroughly and confirm that the grant meets the SPPS Grant Selection Consideration criteria before making plans to apply The SPPS Grants Office maintains a searchable database of available educator grant opportunities.
+If you identify a grant opportunity on your own, read the funder guidelines thoroughly and confirm that the grant meets the SPPS Grant Selection Consideration criteria before making plans to apply.
+The SPPS Grants Office maintains a searchable database of available educator grant opportunities.
 These opportunities have already been vetted and approved as meeting the SPPS goals.

-The Grants Office needs to be aware of all SPPS grant applications and projects, and the staff are available to help you through each step of the process.
+For logistical and compliance reasons, the Grants Office must be aware of all SPPS grant applications and projects.
+Grants staff are available to help you through each step of the process.

 Other Forms of Funding

-There are a number of reasons why grants may not be the best fit for an event, project or program.
+Grants aren't the only source of funding for events, projects and programs, and there are a number of reasons why grants may not be the best fit.

-- There are no grants that fit your planned project, and changing the project to fit the available grants doesn't make sense
+- There may be no grants that fit your planned project, and changing the project to fit the available grants doesn't make sense

 - Timing doesn't work (eg: need the funding sooner)